 Clark received a BS degree in mechanical engineering from the Virginia Polytechnic Institute and State University in 1987 and an MS in 1988 before joining Michelin Research in Greenville, South Carolina.
 He later returned to pursue his PhD, which he received in 1992.

-Clark joined the University in 2008 from Duke University, after serving as senior associate dean and dean of the Pratt School of Engineering.
-His expertise in the science of acoustics and in bionanomanufacturing has led to 130 journal publications and earned him awards including the Lindsey Award of the Acoustical Society of America, the National Science Foundation Career Program Award, the Presidential Early Career Award for Scientists and Engineers, and the NASA Group Achievement Award.
-He is a fellow of the American Association for the Advancement of Science, Acoustical Society of America, and the American Society of Mechanical Engineers.
-He holds bachelor’s, master’s, and doctoral degrees from Virginia Polytechnic Institute.
+Clark is an expert in the science of acoustics and in bionanomanufacturing.
+His research in these areas has led to more than 130 journal publications and earned him awards including the R. Bruce Lindsey Award from the Acoustical Society of America, the National Science Foundation Career Program Award, the Presidential Early Career Award for Scientists and Engineers, and the NASA Group Achievement Award.
+He is a fellow of the American Association for the Advancement of Science, the Acoustical Society of America, and the American Society of Mechanical Engineers.